-- No extensions allowed to extend beyond July 31.
+- No courses may extend beyond July 1.

-- Any remaining course work after July 31 will require enrollment for the new school year to continue
+- Any remaining course work after June 30 will require enrollment for the new school year to continue.

 Students who need to carry courses over into the next school year may do so.
 To be eligible students must: